henrik/thepugautomatic.com-eleventy/src/site/posts/2023-07-13-ruby-module-builder-patterns.md

 ## Using `module_eval`

-Sometimes `define_method` is exactly what we need, if we use the passed-in values to determine method names (like in [`SecurePassword`](https://github.com/rails/rails/blob/a5fc471b3f4bbd02e6be38dae023526a49e7d049/activemodel/lib/active_model/secure_password.rb#L149-L152)), or whether to define a method at all.
+Sometimes `define_method` is exactly what we need, if we use the passed-in values to determine method names (as in [`SecurePassword`](https://github.com/rails/rails/blob/a5fc471b3f4bbd02e6be38dae023526a49e7d049/activemodel/lib/active_model/secure_password.rb#L149-L152)), or whether to define a method at all.

 But especially in a more complex module, it's nice to be able to use `def` for most of it, with `define_method` oneliners only to capture passed-in data.